Learning to Estimate Without Bias: Introduction

 To gain more intuition into the BCE we consider as a special case the linear settings.
 Here, the classical Gauss Markov theorem states that the Weighted Least Squares (WLS) estimate is a linear MVUE for any unknown parameter.
 On the other hand, the linear minimal mean square error estimator (LMMSE) is optimal with respect to a specific Bayesian prior.
 Both of these can be interpreted as instances of the linear BCE (LBCE).
 The LBCE has a closed form solution which is a regularized LMMSE with a hyper-parameter $\lambda$ that reduces the dependency on the prior.
 LBCE with $\lambda=0$ reduces to the LMMSE.
 With a large $\lambda$, LBCE converges to the WLS.
 Generally, BCE provides a flexible bridge between these two extremes, and extends them to non-linear settings.

+Numerical experiments support the theory and show that BCE leads to near-MVUEs for all $\y$.
+Estimators based on BMSE alone are better on average but can be worse for specific values of $\y$.
+We demonstrate this in two synthetic settings with a known probabilistic model: signal to noise ratio (SNR) estimation and structured covariance estimation.
+Next, we illustrate the advantages of BCE in a real world localization problem where we only have access to a training set with no model.
+The results clearly show that the predictions of BCE are less accurate than its competitors but are unbiased and centered around the ground truth as needed in many applications.

-The main purpose of BCE is estimation of deterministic parameters, but we also present two more usages in other settings.
-The first is in a semi-data driven setup, where the measurement model is known exactly but $\y$ is random with a partially known prior.
-We show that in such setups, BCE acts as a regularizer and can improve performance even over the BMSE with respect to the true distribution of $\y$.
-The second motivation is in the context of averaging estimators in test time.
+The main purpose of BCE is estimation of deterministic parameters, but we also present an additional use case.
+Here, the motivation is in the context of averaging estimators in test time.
 In this setting the goal is to learn a single network that will be applied to multiple inputs and then take their average as the final output.
 This is the case, for example, in a sensor network where multiple independent measurements of the same phenomena are available.
 Each sensor applies the network locally and sends its estimate to a fusion center.
 The global center then uses the average of the estimates as the final estimate \cite{li2009distributed}.
 Averaging in test-time has also become standard in image classification where the same network is applied to multiple crops at inference time \cite{krizhevsky2012imagenet}.
 In such settings, unbiasedness of the local estimates is a goal on its own, as it is a necessary condition for asymptotic consistency of the global estimate.
 BCE enforces this condition and improves accuracy of the global estimator even over the BMSE.
 We demonstrate this advantage over minimizing the MSE of each of the local estimators in the context of image classification on CIFAR10 dataset with test-time data augmentation.